US Insurance Support

 Frequently Asked Questions

-Many questions on insurance issues can arise prior to getting a bone anchored hearing system and below you will find the most frequently asked questions.
+Many questions on insurance issues can arise prior to getting a bone anchored hearing system.
+Please find below the most frequently asked questions regarding reimbursement for bone anchored systems. we hope that this information will be of benefit to health care providers and patients alike.

-1. How do I contact Oticon Medical Insurance Support?
+1. How do I contact Oticon Medical Reimbursement Support team?

 580 Howard Avenue